OpenKaito/openkaito/quickstart.md

 ### Setup Elasticsearch

 To be a miner of openkaito, you need to have an Elasticsearch instance running.
 You can install Elasticsearch by following the instructions [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/run-elasticsearch-locally.html).
-That includes intalling [docker](https://docs.docker.com/engine/install/) and run the Elasticsearch docker image.
+That includes installing [docker](https://docs.docker.com/engine/install/) and run the Elasticsearch docker image.

 #### Install Docker